rodolfocal/sockjs-deadlock/README.md

 	at java.lang.Thread.run(Thread.java:745)

 **thread 2**

+This is the other thread that handles the client closing the second XHR connection.

 Mar 29, 2016 5:57:05 PM io.vertx.core.impl.BlockedThreadChecker
 WARNING: Thread Thread[vert.x-eventloop-thread-4,5,main] has been blocked for 206740 ms, time limit is 2000